OSInside/kiwi/doc/source/image_description/elements.rst

        </description>
    </image>

-This will replace the `include` statement with the contents of :file:`description.xml`.
-The validation of the result happens after the inclusion of all `include` references.
-The value for the `from` attribute is interpreted as an URI, as of now only local URI types are supported as well as the `this://` resource locator which translates into the path to the KIWI image description.
+This replaces the `include` statement with the contents of :file:`description.xml`.
+The validation of the result is done after the inclusion of all `include` references.
+The value for the `from` attribute is interpreted as an URI.
+Currently, only local URI types are supported as well as the `this://` resource locator that translates into the path to the {kiwi} image description.

 .. note::

    The include information must be embedded into an `<image>` root node.
-Only the inner elements of the root node will be included.
-The processing of XML data via XSLT always requires a root node which is the reason why this is required to be specified for include files as well.
+Only the inner elements of the root node are included.
+The processing of XML data via XSLT always requires a root node, which is the reason why this must be specified for include files as well.

 .. note::

    Nesting of include statements in other include files is not supported.
-This will lead to unresolved include statements in the final document and will cause the runtime checker to complain about it.
+This leads to unresolved include statements in the final document and causes the runtime checker to display warnings.

 .. note::